Tsarbomba69-com/mammoth.server/readme.md

 ## 📚 Further Documentation

 For a detailed overview of the system's design, architecture, and component interactions, please refer to the [Architecture Documentation](./docs/architecture.md).

+## 📝 Work in Progress

+To see planned features, enhancements, and development priorities, check out the [TODO](./docs/TODO.md) file.